Happy 10th birthday to the SABR/Baseball-Reference Encyclopedia. Thanks to all those who have contributed and welcome to any who wish to contribute.

 1981-1992: Early career

 Sun joined the Korea University baseball team in 1981.
-He was the MVP of the 1982 Amateur World Series, with a 0.00 ERA.
+He was the MVP of the 1982 Amateur World Series, with a 0.00 ERA (tying teammate Ho-kyun Lim for the lead).
 He helped the South Korean national team to its only title in the event in the 20th Century.
 Through 2006, it was the most recent Amateur World Series or Baseball World Cup (the name soon adopted) not won by Cuba.
 Cuba had sat out the 1982 tournament.
 After college, he played in Korea's industrial leagues.

 Sun was named the All-Star pitcher in the 1983 Intercontinental Cup, which he led with 31 innings pitched.
 He was the only All-Star chosen from a team that did not make it out of the first round.